yyyeun/langfuse-terraform-aws/README.md

 ## Usage

 1. Set up the module with the settings that suit your need.
 A minimal installation requires a `domain` which is under your control.
+Configure the kubernetes and helm providers to connect to the EKS cluster.

 ```hcl
 module "langfuse" {